 If you or someone you know is experiencing domestic violence, please seek support from Defy Domestic Abuse Beloit at 608-364-1083.

 If you would like to donate to our Happy Home, Safe Home program, please click here.

 If you would like to be a foster for our Happy Home, Safe Home program, please click here.

 Sophie’s Gift was started by a community member with a huge heart!
 Sophie’s Gift is a program dedicated to giving back to the community by helping pets receive the veterinary care they need and relieving their owners of the financial burden of providing this care.

 This program is especially dedicated to helping owners cover the cost of surprise veterinary bills.
 For example, in the past year, Sophie’s Gift has helped Louie overcome an ear infection, Kimber receive a much-needed ACL repair, Ruby receive an emergency spay, and so much more!

-The Humane Society of Southern Wisconsin knows that the decision to rehome or surrender your pet is never an easy one and is not something anyone takes lightly.
+The Humane Society of Southern Wisconsin knows that the decision to rehome your pet is never an easy one and is not something anyone takes lightly.
 Depending on your situation, HSSW may be able to offer assistance so you can keep your pet or alternatives to surrendering your pet, like rehoming your pet on your own.
 We are committed to working together to find the best possible solution for you and your pet.

 Here at HSSW, we follow a managed admission philosophy for all surrendered animals.
 This philosophy allows us to make sure that we have the space and resources to meet your pet’s needs during their time with us.
 It also allows us to be proactive instead of reactive and save more lives.